-Public Input Sought on New Issue of BAP Hatchery Standard
+Public Input Sought on New Issue of Best Aquaculture Practices Hatchery Standard

 Best Aquaculture Practices (BAP) Hatchery Standard Issue 2.0 is now available for public comment, the Global Seafood Alliance announced on Sept.
 8. The 60-day public comment period ends on Nov.
 8.